spolcyn/emergent-hip-RL-interface/README.md

 The default location of the server is `localhost` on port `1323`, as these are the default ports for the Go Echo server used by the model server.
 They can be changed by editing `server.go`, and the `api.py` file should be updated to match the new settings.

-# Setting Up the Model
+# Setting Up the Model & Running the Experiment

 Requirements:
 - Go, version 1.13 or above